 Have We Done What We Were Obliged To Do?

-Faith is generally understood as believing in a Supreme Being, and, perhaps, believing that because of our faith, that Supreme Being will do something for us.
-The prophet Habakkuk, in this Sunday’s first reading, has such faith and believes his Lord will do something for him, “O Lord, … I cry out to you.”
-The … Continue reading “Have We Done What We Were Obliged To Do?”
+Faith is generally understood as believing in a Supreme Being.
+Often attached to that belief is another belief, that because of our faith, that Supreme Being will do something for us.
+The prophet Habakkuk, in this Sunday’s first reading, has such faith and believes his Lord will do something for him, “O Lord, … I … Continue reading “Have We Done What We Were Obliged To Do?”

 Life after Death